gabrielspadon/panel-datasets/README.md

 # Panel Datasets

-Collection of synchronized multivariate time series.
+An open-soruce collection of synchronized multivariate time series.